Skip to Content

 Lucas Morneau: Queer Newfoundland Hockey League

 Eastern Edge is very excited to present our first Main Gallery exhibition of 2026!
 Lucas Morneau’s Queer Newfoundland Hockey League (QNHL) will be opening with a reception on Friday, February 6th from 6-8pm.
 We will have lots of snacks and refreshments to go around.
-We hope to see you there!
+We are also excited to bring Lucas and rOGUE Gallery artist Bethany MacKenzie together for a joint conversation about their exhibitions and practices!
+We hope to see you there.
 Click here to RSVP to the Facebook event.

 Queer Newfoundland Hockey League (QNHL) is a fictional hockey league made up of 14 teams, all with team names that include pejoratives used against the 2SLGBTQIA+ community.
 The artist’s reclamation of these terms not only critiques existing hegemonic masculinity in sports culture, it also aims to create a new, positive, and accepting masculinity for sports enthusiasts.